about the quotes

 Somewhere in the mists of time, a collection of quotations was assembled and posted on the internet.
+(Actually, this was the early days of the Unix operating system and the place was the University of California at Berkeley.
+Said collection was used to serve "fortune cookies" to the user when they logged in, and is generally referred to as "the Berkeley cookie file".)
 If you look long enough, you will find a few quotes that are part of every online quote collection, with the same errors.
 The original editor included this collection, we think most of the problems have been purged, but they still pop up from time to time.
-As themes are dealt with that we don't have enough quotes in the database to deal with, we go digging.
+As interesting themes come up for which we don't have enough quotes in the database, we go digging.
 Google is, naturally, the first place we turn, but the quality suffers.
 We actually draw fairly few quotes from other quote sites, both because of the quality issue on those sites that allow automatic submissions and the simple fact that our database is now larger than most.
-There are about 125 printed volumes of quotes here to draw on, in which the quality tends to be above average to very high, although that does involve a risk of typing errors.
+There are about 125 printed volumes of quotes here to draw on, in which the quality ranges from above average to very high, although that does involve a risk of typing errors, and no source is free of errors of transcription or attribution.
 Quotes submitted by readers are generally researched to confirm accuracy and attribution.

 I deny having one!
 On the other hand, this is an English-language site, so there is a great bias toward English speakers in the collection.
 Being an American, I'm much more likely to come upon quotes from significant American figures than those from any other nation, and more likely to recognize their significance.
 Throughout most of recorded history, men exercised power in public and their words were often recorded, while women tended to operate from from some remove.
 It is possible that men have had the upper hand through most of history, but I don't accept that it is nearly as one-sided as many feminists maintain.
 Catherine de Medici ruled much of Europe during her adult life, but she had Richelieu out front as the public face, therefore we have several quotes from the cardinal and none from Catherine.
 A particular quote is more likely to be recognized as having "stood the test of time" if there is good span of years between the first utterance and the current date, and it is likely that the authors will only gain prominence later in life, which means that there is a strong relationship between getting your words into a quotation database and being dead, and probably dead at an advanced age.
 In other words, in any US-based collection of quotes there is inevitably a structural bias toward "DWEMs" - Dead White European Males.

-Knowing the biases that stem from my native language, my location, and my sex, I impose an editorial bias toward adding (or selecting for the daily mailings) quotes from women and cultures other than those derived from Western Europe.
-Given the fact that India is the second-most represented country in both our subscription base and our web stats, and that half our audience is female, a good quote from an Indian woman is a gem we shall treasure.
+Knowing the biases that stem from my native language, my location, my religion (I see I failed to mention that I've been a mainline Protestant most of my life, although the intensity varies), and my sex, I impose an editorial bias toward adding (or selecting for the daily mailings) quotes from women and cultures other than those derived from Western Europe.
+Given the fact that India is well-represented in both our subscription base and our web stats, and that at least half our audience is female, a good quote from a Hindu woman born and raised on the subcontinent is a gem we treasure.
 In the meantime, the quotes here definitely do lean toward dead men of European extraction.

 Whenever you undertake to publish on a regular schedule there is pressure to wisely choose what is published.
 Left to his own devices, an editor would soon demonstrate his own tastes, and a completely random selection offers nothing of value.
 For each day's selection we start with the calendar, looking for those who were born and the events that transpired on that date.
 Sometimes the choice is easy, but few sources of quotes merit this focus every year, so only a very small group (Jefferson, Shakespeare, Shaw, and Voltaire come to mind) are routinely featured on their birthdays.
 We generally try to rotate through at least three themes for any date, although some dates in history are devoid of significant events.
 We recognize major holidays, again tending to a US-centric calendar, although we stubbornly resist the tendency to move holidays to Mondays.
 Some protested when quotes from Robert E. Lee appeared on what was observed as Martin Luther King Day in 2009, said protesters not having noted that we had used quotes from King four days earlier, on his actual birthday.